Future of Work: The Defining Business Challenge of the Next Decade

 - A key theme within the top risks for both 2022 and 2031 is the future of work – the workplace, talent acquisition, retention and succession.

-- The future of work cannot form by accident – organizations must plan now for the cultures they want.
+- The future of work cannot form by accident – organisations must plan now for the cultures they want.

 - The need for resilience and agility in addressing future of work issues is at an all-time high.

-From technology transformation and flexible work models to culture and ESG, here is an overview of the landscape organizations face and critical short- and long-term considerations for boards and executives.
+From technology transformation and flexible work models to culture and ESG, here is an overview of the landscape organisations face and critical short- and long-term considerations for boards and executives.

 Digital technologies and innovations are transforming processes and talent needs

-Technology is evolving rapidly and disruptive innovation is outpacing the ability of many organizations to attract, retain and train people.
+Technology is evolving rapidly and disruptive innovation is outpacing the ability of many organisations to attract, retain and train people.
 One result?
-Succession challenges and potential lack of ability to attract and retain key talent continue to be burdens on these organizations.
+Succession challenges and potential lack of ability to attract and retain key talent continue to be burdens on these organisations.
 Executives must consider the following: